 6.1.2 Modulation and Coding Schemes (MCSs)

-In the 802.11ad draft specification, three different PHY modes are defined: 1) Single Carrier (SC) MCS, 2) OFDM MCS, and 3) Control MCS.
+In the IEEE Std 802.11ad-2012, three different PHY modes are defined: 1) Single Carrier (SC) MCS, 2) OFDM MCS, and 3) Control MCS.
 A common FEC (forward error correction) is used for all MCSs.
 Four Low-Density Parity-Check (LDPC) codes are defined, each with a different rate but with a common code rate of 672 bits.

 The modulation schemes, code rates, and PHY rates of the three PHY modes are summarized in Table 5.